Configuring a connection between Jet Analytics and your Business Central tenant is accomplished through two distinct steps:

 Next, type in the Object ID.
 This will automatically find the object and preview it for you.
 Press Tab to have it auto-populate the field.

 Once that populates, you will need to type in the Service Name.
-This needs to exactly match what's in the Object Name field.
+This needs to exactly match what's on the spreadsheet.
 Even case has to match.

-When entering in the Service Name field, it needs to match exactly what is in the Object Name field.
-These fields are case sensitive and mistyping these will result in synchronizations issues in the Jet Data Manager application.
+When entering in the Service Name field, it needs to match exactly what is in the spreadsheet.
+These fields are case sensitive and cannot accept spaces or special characters other than underscores.
+Mistyping these will result in synchronizations issues in the Jet Data Manager application.

 Finally click the Publish box.